BrightspaceUI/core/components/selection/README.md

 ## SelectionMixin

-The `SelectionMixin` acts like a controller for the checkboxes, radios, actions and other selection components.
-It enables the creation of custom selection control components.
+The `SelectionMixin` enables the creation of custom selection control components.
+The selection components below work with a component that extends the `SelectionMixin` which acts like a controller for the checkboxes, radios, actions and other selection components.
 The selection components below must be contained within a component that extends the `SelectionMixin`.
 The `d2l-selection-input` component must be placed _within_ the component that extends the `SelectionMixin`.
 The other selection components may also be placed inside the `SelectionMixin` component, or in the same DOM scope with the `selection-for` attribute set to the id of that component.

 The `SelectionMixin` defines the `selection-single` attribute that consumers can specify for single selection behaviour.